szelesi/best-practices-guide/resource_planning/backup_server_placement.md

 recommended to have some performance headroom on the controller.
 If your controller is already running on >90% CPU utilization, keep in mind that the scan might take significant time to complete.

+If you find that your storage changes frequqently you can adjust the default  timing for scans.
+By default we scan for snapshots and volume chnages every 10 minutes and full storage rescan every 7 days.

 The scanning interval of 10 minutes and 7 days can be changed with the following registry keys.